-Report of the Compensation and Option Committee
+Report of the Compensation and Benefits Committee

 The Compensation Committee has reviewed and discussed the CD&A with UTMD management.
 Based on that review, the Committee recommended to the Board of Directors that the CD&A be included in the Company's annual report on Form 10-K and this Proxy Statement.
+In August 2008, the Board of Directors adopted an updated Compensation and Benefits Committee charter, which is available at www.utahmed.com.

-Submitted by the Compensation and Option Committee:
+Submitted by the Compensation and Benefits Committee: